A venture agency that partners with tenacious founders.

 Presentation

 I worked with Neighborhood Studios to establish a brand identity for their startup incubation program.
-A logo, brand guidelines, presentation templates, and a landing page to introduce the studio to potential founders.
+A logo, brand guidelines, presentation templates, and a landing page to help entice potential founders to the studio.

 industry